berachain/guides/apps/berps-bot/README.md

 An example of a trading bot for Berps using a Bollinger Band trading strategy.
 When the spot price goes above the upper band, the bot will sell.
 When the spot price goes below the lower band, the bot will buy.

-Note: there is a max number of trades per pair (5 on bArtio), so this bot will not run indefinitely without modifications for closing open positions.
+> Note: there is a max number of trades per pair (5 on bArtio), so this bot will not run indefinitely without modifications to close open positions.

 ## Requirements